 With unforgettable characters, sizzling romance, and page-turning suspense, this richly inventive new fantasy series by #1 New York Times bestselling author Sarah J. Maas delves into the heartache of loss, the price of freedom-and the power of love.

-All cemeteries are history made tangible.
+Cemeteries make history tangible.
 Each neatly laid out plot, each lichen-dotted headstone, each lovingly crafted monument, is a representation of a personal history.
 While each cemetery has its own collection of stories to tell, Bonaventure Cemetery has more stories than most.
 For more than 150 years, citizens of Savannah have buried their loved ones at Bonaventure Cemetery.
 Among its grounds, monuments bearing the names of such famous people as Johnny Mercer lie alongside markers bearing names of those known only to their family.
 Bonaventure s stately beauty seems the perfect setting for a cemetery.
 Historic Bonaventure Cemetery illustrates the development of Bonaventure as a Victorian-style cemetery and the

 I bought this one before going on a tour of the Bonaventure Cemetery.
 I wanted to know a little bit about the history.
 This was a quick, informative read.